 - Now, click on Settings > Go to the Downloads section.

-- Click on Clear Download Cache > If prompted, click on OK to confirm the action.
+- Click on Clear Download Cache > If prompted, click OK to confirm the action.

-- Finally, click on OK to save changes > Make sure to restart Steam and check if the Missing or Unavailable Content Manifest Error has been fixed or not.
+- Finally, click on OK to save changes > Make sure to restart Steam and check whether the Missing or Unavailable Content Manifest Error has been fixed.

 4. Check Your Antivirus Program

-Even your antivirus program or the firewall software may conflict with Steam because it prevents tasks and other background processes up to some extent.
-So, it’ll be better to check your antivirus program completely.
+Even your antivirus program or firewall software may conflict with Steam because it prevents tasks and other background processes up to some extent.
+So, it’ll be better to check your antivirus program thoroughly.
 To do that:

 - Click on the Start menu > Type Control Panel and click on it.